|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Interstitial cystitis is more common in women and Caucasians.

-Factors that may increase your chance of interstitial cystitis include:
+Other factors that may increase the chances of interstitial cystitis:

 The symptoms of interstitial cystitis vary from person to person.
 They can also occur in cycles.
 Symptoms may include: